 fData shown are from 42 adults who received a pharmacokinetic (PK) assessment around the first Esperoct® 50 IU/kg dose.

-PEGylation is actually a well-established technology that has been used for years to treat many conditions including hemophilia.
+PEGylation is actually a well-established technology that has been used in other treatments for many conditions including hemophilia.

 An “exposure day” (ED) is typically considered a unit of time (1 day) during which a patient receives replacement treatment.
 Considering EDs during a clinical trial is helpful since inhibitors typically develop in those with severe hemophilia A after a median treatment time of 10-15 days.
 After 50-75 EDs, the cumulative incidence of inhibitors plateaus.
 However, EDs don’t tell the whole story.
 Other considerations that affect safety considerations include the amount of factor, frequency of infusions, the type of factor concentrate, and more.